bincrafters/conan-npcap-dll/README.md

 [Conan.io](https://conan.io) package for [Npcap](https://github.com/nmap/npcap) project

-Note: This package is a component used as a dependency to the complete NPCap package here:
+Note: This package is for a subproject referred to as dll.
+It is a subproject and dependency of the complete NPCap package here:

 	https://github.com/bincrafters/conan-npcap